 Delicious Maple Glazed Pumpkin Bread is just the ticket for fall!
 Moist cake that’s jam packed with pumpkin flavor and topped with a maple glaze that adds just enough sweetness to make this quick bread a family and friend favorite!

-And this super easy Maple Glazed Pumpkin Bread is just the fall loaf you’re looking for!
+This Maple Glazed Pumpkin Bread is just the fall loaf you’re looking for!
 It’s moist and fluffy and that maple glaze soaks just perfectly into the cracks and crevices on top of the loaf to give it that extra sweetness we all need in the morning with our cup of tea or coffee.

-We’re only a few days into fall and I’ve already made this quick bread countless times for Tom and I and for friends.
+I’ve already made this quick bread countless times for Tom and I and for friends.
 I’ve made a few 9×5-inch sized loaves and a few mini loaves.
 It’s such a great quick bread for gifting this fall.

 Truth be told, I always have canned pumpkin in my pantry, no matter what time of year.
 Sometimes I get a craving when the pumpkin police says I really shouldn’t. #SorryNotSorry